 That’s because live content is populated at the time that an individual subscriber opens your email, not at the time that you send it.
 This not only ensures that your email content is timely, but it also allows digital marketers to include content in their emails that would be difficult to include otherwise.

 While image caching by Gmail and Yahoo Mail can sometimes short circuit live content, it’s still powerful.
-In fact, because of live content’s unique benefits, Oracle Marketing Consultants consider it to be a low adoption–high impact email marketing trend, which means that using live content offers not only significant benefits but also a competitive advantage.
+In fact, because of live content’s unique benefits, Oracle Digital Experience Agency experts consider it to be a low adoption–high impact email marketing trend, which means that using live content offers not only significant benefits but also a competitive advantage.

 Live content is most effective when used to display content that changes rapidly.
 Here is our list of the use cases where we think it delivers the biggest impact: